From Treccani Encyclopedia:

 “Padània Another name used for the valley along the river Po, divided into Upper Padania, which includes the plain in Piemonte, and the Lower Padania, which includes the plains of Lombardia and Veneto.”

-“Padanistan” is a visual survey of a territory, from Turin to Venice, from Piemonte to Veneto, wanting to try to tell the story of a part of Italy, drifting away from the well-known, daily narration of this territory that has been maintained over the years.
+“Padanistan” is a visual survey of a territory, from Torino to Venezia, from Piemonte to Veneto, that wants to tell the story of a part of Italy drifting away from its well-known daily narration.

-It is an analysis of its urban spaces, its borders, its environment and the people living and moving in this area.
-A story about the very complex relationship between landscape and human presence, in an area undergoing a strong transformation which now appears to live in a sort of limbo: closed between the memory of an industrial past and a future full of uncertainties, between the inevitable changes that are sweeping across it and the true identity of its places.
+It is an analysis of its urban spaces, its borders, its environment and its people.
+It is a narration of the very complex relationship between landscape and human presence, in an area undergoing a strong transformation: closed between the memory of an industrial past and a future full of uncertainties, between the inevitable changes that are sweeping across it and the true identity of its places.

-A story developed along the National Route Padana Superiore (former SS11), a story started in 2016 and not yet finished.
+A project developed along the National Route Padana Superiore (former SS11), a story started in 2016 and not yet finished.